Brockwell Park: Brockwell Park in popular culture

+As far back as 1913, it was said that, "On the whole probably the people in Brockwell Park, like those in Hyde Park and the other parks, would refuse the weaker Italian stuff and demand the Wagner over and over again".

 The San Francisco band Red House Painters wrote a song about the park, named "Brockwell Park", for their 1995 album Ocean Beach.
 The Ocean Beach album also features an unlisted hidden track, referred to as "Brockwell Park (Part 2)".

 In a 2015 Adele at the BBC TV special, singer and songwriter Adele said her song "Million Years Ago" was related to Brockwell Park, stating: "I drove past Brockwell Park, which is a park in south London I used to live by.
 It's where I spent a lot of my youth.
 It has quite monumental moments of my life that I've spent there, and I drove past it and I just literally burst into tears."

 Brockwell Park is the setting for the music video of "Do Your Thing" by local band Basement Jaxx.

 Brockwell Park was used as a filming base camp for the 2015 movie The Man from U.N.C.L.E directed by Guy Ritchie.

 The park is a key location in Mo Hayder's crime novel The Treatment.